Star Wars: Knights of the Old Republic: Comics

 The original Star Wars: Tales of the Jedi (and specifically Star Wars: Tales of the Jedi - Knights of the Old Republic) comic book series preceded these games, first published in 1993 by Dark Horse Comics.
 They formed the basis for the game setting, as well as inspiration for the game characters and story.

-The second comic series, titled Star Wars: Knights of the Old Republic, takes places around 3964 BBY, approximately eight years prior to the story of the video game series, and focuses on Zayne Carrick, a Padawan the murder of his fellow Padawans by his masters, who are members of a mysterious Jedi Covenant.
+The second comic series, titled Star Wars: Knights of the Old Republic, takes places around 3964 BBY, approximately eight years prior to the story of the video game series, and focuses on Zayne Carrick, a Padawan framed for the murder of his fellow Padawans by his masters, who are members of a mysterious Jedi Covenant.
 The series was written by John Jackson Miller with art by Brian Ching.
-And published monthly from March 1, 2006 to February 17, 2010 by Mike Richardson and Dark Horse Comics.
+And published monthly from March 1, 2006, to February 17, 2010, by Mike Richardson and Dark Horse Comics.

 An webcomic series, titled Star Wars: The Old Republic: Threat of Peace, was written by game developer Robert Chestney with art by Alex Sanchez.
 The story spans ten years from the signing of the Treaty of Coruscant to the events that start the game.
-The comic was produced by Dark Horse and released bi-monthly from February 27, 2009 to March 2010.
+The comic was produced by Dark Horse and released bi-monthly from February 27, 2009, to March 2010.
 It is separated into three acts titled Act 1: Treaty of Coruscant, Act 2: New Galactic Order and Act 3: Uncertain Surrender.A second webcomic series, titled The Old Republic: Blood of the Empire, was written by Alexander Freed, with art by David Ross, and follows the story of a Sith apprentice on a dangerous secret mission set 25 years before the Treaty of Coruscant.
-The comic was produced by Dark Horse and released weekly from April 23, 2010 to August 13, 2010.
+The comic was produced by Dark Horse and released weekly from April 23, 2010, to August 13, 2010.
 It is separated into three acts titled, Act 1: Shades of the Sith, Act 2: The Broken World and Act 3: Burn the Future.Threat of Peace and Blood of the Empire were published in printed format from July 7 to December 2, 2010.
-A third series by Alexander Freed and David Ross, titled Star Wars: The Old Republic: The Lost Suns, was released, in printed form, monthly from June 8 to October 12, 2011 by Dark Horse.
+A third series by Alexander Freed and David Ross, titled Star Wars: The Old Republic: The Lost Suns, was released, in printed form, monthly from June 8 to October 12, 2011, by Dark Horse.
 It follows Satele Shan's son Theron Shan.